container-orchestrated-devices/resource-management-improvements-wg/keps/sig-node/NNNN-pass-resource-reqs-limits-to-cri/README.md

 Currently, kubelet is (only) responsible for selecting CPUs and memories to be allocated for a container by sending `UpdateContainerResources` request to CRI.
-And, even there the original details of the resource spec is lost.
+And, even there the original details of the resource spec may be lost.
 Non-native resources such as extended resources and the device plugin resources are not visible to container runtimes at all.

 However, VM-based runtimes such as
 [Kata containers](https://katacontainers.io/),